qTeePie/rust-foundations/README.md

 # 🦀 rust-foundations

+> ⚠️ This is a practice repo.
+I’m learning by doing.
+Code is annotated casually for myself with a lot of silly remarks and emojis. 💅

 Welcome to my Rust journey! 🚀 This repo is where I’m learning the core foundations of the Rust programming language by working through [_The Rust Book_](https://doc.rust-lang.org/book/).

 ## 📚 Goal